mendix/docs/content/en/docs/developerportal/collaborate/product-insights.md

 5. Click **Add project**.

-You should be able to see the app that you just added appears under **My Projects**.
+You should be able to see the app that you just added appears under **My projects**.

 ## 3 Designing a Mini Survey